What is VAT and how does it work?

 Value Added Tax (VAT)- an Introduction

-VAT registered businesses act as unpaid tax collectors and are required to account both promptly and accurately for all the Value Added Tax (VAT) they collect.
+VAT-registered businesses act as unpaid tax collectors and are required to account promptly and accurately for all the Value Added Tax (VAT) they collect.

-The VAT system is policed by HMRC with heavy penalties for breaches of the legislation.
+HMRC polices the VAT system with heavy penalties for breaches of the legislation.
 Ignorance is not an acceptable excuse for failing to comply with the rules.

-This tax guide provides you with a basic introduction.
+This tax guide provides a basic introduction.
 We would be happy to provide any further clarification or advice you require.

 There are three rates of VAT in the UK: